 Jump Start a Healthy Lifestyle

-Edited by Jonathan, Anonymous, sheryl hernandez, Robbi and 3 others
+Edited by Jonathan, sheryl hernandez, Robbi, Christine Cruz and 2 others

 Having a healthy lifestyle not only often means a longer life span.
 It also means feeling good by forming the right habits, avoiding or eliminating vices, revising thinking, and eschewing bad moral values.
 It is a total set of changes, perhaps done bit by bit (it is also damaging or shocking to the body to go through a drastic changes), for the purpose of living a quality life.